Key utility backs out of power plant project

 "Other interested groups are being given the opportunity to participate in the project.
 The best-case scenario is they jump on board the next 30 to 90 days and the project stays on track," said Olson, who also is a state senator from Madison.

-The coal plant plans have a key application for wind energy.
+The coal plant plans have a key application for renewable power development.
 Planners embedded in the Big Stone II project a commitment for a super-highway transmission line to carry 800 to 1,000 megawatts of wind energy.
 That volume is three times what South Dakota wind farms now produce.

 "Thousands of megawatts of projects were looking into tapping into that.
 It would unlock wind energy in much of eastern South Dakota," said Dusty Johnson, a member of the South Dakota Public Utilities Commission.
-"If Big Stone II doesn't get built, it's going to be a whole lot more difficult to build those wind farms."
+"If Big Stone II is not built in the end, it's going to be a whole lot more difficult to build those wind farms."

 Another casualty would be a cleanup at the existing Big Stone I, which opened in 1975.
 The Big Stone II plant would have superior pollution control, sharply cutting emissions of mercury and sulfur oxide at both plants, Johnson said.